The Top 10 Most Popular Foods in Guinea

 4. Latchiri and Kossan (Corn Couscous with Curdled Milk)

-Latchiri is a steamed corn couscous eaten with kossam (curdled milk).
-It is a dish of the Fulani of West Africa, where it is served for traditional ceremonies, weddings, baptisms, etc. No wedding ceremony worthy of the name is complete without latchiri and kossan.
+Latchiri is a steamed corn couscous eaten with Kossan (curdled milk).
+It is a dish of the Fulani of West Africa, where it is served for traditional ceremonies, weddings, baptisms, etc. No wedding ceremony worthy of the name is complete without Latchiri and Lossan.
 It is also served in some Fulani restaurants.

 The main ingredients are maize flour or fine or medium dry maize meal.
 Make it yourself or buy it from a supermarket.